minhoad/AEDS-l/README.md

 # AEDS_l
-Repositório da disciplina Algoritmos e Estruturas de Dados l, lecionada no CEFET-MG.
+Repository of Algorithms and Data Structures l, taught at CEFET-MG.